Spireblight/Spireblight.github.io/_sources/fileparser.rst.txt

     :type context: A TwitchIO or DiscordPY message context, or None
     :return: The current savefile or None
     :rtype: :class:`save.Savefile` or None

+.. class:: KeysObtained

+    .. attribute:: ruby_key_obtained

+        Whether the Ruby key has been obtained.

+        :type: bool

+    .. attribute:: ruby_key_floor

+        Which floor the Ruby key was obtained on, if available.

+        :type: int

+    .. attribute:: emerald_key_obtained

+        Whether the Emerald key has been obtained.

+        :type: bool

+    .. attribute:: emerald_key_floor

+        Which floor the Emerald key was obtained on, if available.

+        :type: int

+    .. attribute:: sapphire_key_obtained

+        Whether the Sapphire key has been obtained.

+        :type: bool

+    .. attribute:: sapphire_key_floor

+        Which floor the Sapphire key was obtained on, if available.

+        :type: int

+    .. method:: as_list()

+        A list of all three keys and their values, in order Emerald, Ruby, Sapphire.

+        :rtype: list[tuple[str, bool, int]]

 .. class:: RelicData(parser, relic)